casdoor/casdoor-website/docs/integration/java/jira.md

 ---
-title: Using the miniOrange Plugin
+title: Using the miniOrange plugin
 description: Connect casdoor and Jira using the OIDC protocol as the IDP
 keywords: [OIDC, Jira, IDP]
 authors: [jakiuncle]